-To overcome potentially devastating, long-lasting effects, Kristi House coordinates all the services a victim and his/her family will need for a healing process.
-We provide treat, link families to other needed community resources, and serve as a bridge to law enforcement.
+To overcome potentially devastating, long-lasting effects, Kristi House coordinates all the services a victim and his/her family will need for the healing process.
+We provide treatment, link families to other needed community resources, and serve as a bridge to law enforcement.

 No longer can we assume that our children are safe when left alone with a family friend, member of the clergy, teacher, doctor, coach or other child-serving professional.
 At the same time though, we recognize that developing relationships with caring adults is very important in each child’s life.
 So how do we navigate the wise path confronting this difficult issue which makes so many uncomfortable to discuss or acknowledge?

 Fortunately, there are things we can do as individuals—some basic safety steps we can take—to reduce the risk to children.
 This starts with becoming educated about the issue and knowing that abusers look for opportunities to be around children and in one-on-one situations with children.
 We need to talk about it openly, and learn about and stay alert to the signs a child is being abused.
 We tell parents to “trust their gut” if something doesn’t seem right in a situation.

 Together, we can raise public awareness, insist that the organizations in which we are involved educate their staffs, have a zero-tolerance policy and when allegations arise they are confronted in the open.
 Make certain that every child who experiences sexual abuse receives evidence-based, trauma-informed therapy which research demonstrates successfully helps children to heal.